 For shoulder-season running that involves chilly temperatures, slushy trails, and sloppy mud, we recommend the inov8 All Terrain Gaiter.
 Coming from a brand that focuses on gear that will perform in the wet, muddy terrain of the fells of England, it’s no surprise that these gaiters excel in these conditions.

-These gaiters feature a knitted ankle cuff and a highly water-resistant fabric that we tested holding under a running faucet.
+These gaiters feature a knitted ankle cuff and a highly water-resistant fabric.
+We tested them by holding them under a running faucet.
 In wet conditions, they outperformed every other gaiter we tested for keeping mud out of our shoes.

 Material: 90% polyester/10% polyamide